apache/trafficserver/doc/developer-guide/documentation/ts-markup.en.rst

 ungathered
-    A simple flag option, without any associated values, indicating that while the statistic is included in the output of plugins like :ref:`plugin-stats-over-http` there is no underlying data gathered for the statistic.
+    A simple flag option, without any associated values, indicating that while the statistic is included in the output of plugins like :ref:`admin-plugins-stats-over-http` there is no underlying data gathered for the statistic.
 If a statistic is thus marked, it should be assumed to be invalid or simply unimplemented.

 References
 ~~~~~~~~~~